tranfh/BrokeAz-Trading-React/README.md

 The dashboard is a tool used to just help provide daily market informations including: news, most actives and daily gainers/losers.

+Using multiple API calls, we're able to webscrape Twitter, Reddit and Stocktwits to also provide the most trending stocks as well!

 ## Installation

 Download the repo to your local desktop